Hawaii first time home buyer grants may get you some ocean front property! Read on for details concerning grants for home buying in Hawaii!

 money.
 What a cool gift!

-To begin with, the State of Hawaii does offer a Hawaii first time home buyer grant program for its residents.
-This is good news because not all states are able to offer assistance to first time home buyers.
+To begin with, the State of Hawaii does not offer a Hawaii first time home buyer grant program for its residents.

 In addition, the federal government offers grant assistance for first time home buyers in Hawaii.
 This program is maintained by the United States Department of Housing and Urban Development and is called the Homes and Communities program.